clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 #.
 The :guilabel:`In [4]` cell defines the neural network.
 It provides the
-   inputs, defines the hidden layers, runs the training model, and sets up the output layer, see figure 6.
+   inputs, defines the hidden layers, runs the training model, and sets up the output layer, as shown in figure 6.
 Click the |run-cell| button four times to perform these operations.

    .. figure:: figures/machine-learning-6.png
       :alt: Defining, building and training the neural network model

-      Figure 6: Defining, building and training the neural network model.
+      Figure 6: Defining, building, and training the neural network model.

 #.
-To test the accuracy of the prediction the system makes, select the
+To test the accuracy of the prediction that the system makes, select the
    :guilabel:`In [8]` cell and click the |run-cell| button.
-In this example, the number 6 was predicted with a 99% accuracy, see figure 7.
+In this example, the number 6 was predicted with a 99% accuracy, as shown in figure 7.

    .. figure:: figures/machine-learning-7.png
       :alt: Prediction example